since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 You gain access to certain firearms after you reach particular levels in this class, as shown in the Firearms table.

+#### Expertise

+At 3rd level, choose one of your skill proficiencies or one of your tool proficiencies.
+Your proficiency bonus is doubled for any ability check that uses your chosen proficiency.

+At 6th level, you can choose one more of your proficiencies to gain this benefit.

 #### Combat Superiority

 When you choose this archetype at 3rd level, you learn maneuvers that are fueled by special dice called superiority dice.

 **Maneuvers**.
 You learn eight maneuvers of your choice, which are detailed under "Maneuvers" at the end of this document.
 You can only use one maneuver per attack.

 You learn two additional maneuvers of your choice at 5th, 9th, and 15th level.
+Each time you learn new maneuvers you can also replace one maneuver you know with a different one.

 **Superiority Dice**.
-You have six superiority dice, which are d4s.
+You have seven superiority dice, which are d4s.
 A superiority die is expended when you use it.
 You regain all your expended superiority dice when you finish a short or long rest.

-You gain another superiority die at 9th level and 15th level.
+You gain two superiority dice at 5th level.

 **Saving Throws**.
 Some of your maneuvers require your target to make a saving throw to resist the maneuver's effects.
 The saving throw DC is calculated as follows: